 Habitat

 Unlike some of the wild plants I harvest, grabbing a basket of these doesn't mean going to the woods.
-The plant is a common garden weed, and the vast majority of the time I harvest it I'm just going to a friends garden with a basket to help them remove the weeds during the growing season.
+The plant is a common garden weed, and most of the time I harvest it I'm going to a friends garden with a basket to help them remove the weeds during the growing season.

 Typically I start to see purslane in June here in the Midwest, and I'll continue harvesting it throughout the year until the plants make flowers and start to get tough.

 Spurge is a look a like that you don't want to eat that grows in the same places as purslane.
-The most common one I see should be Euphorbia maculata.
-After you look at the plants side by side, it's easy to tell them apart.
+The most common one I see should be spotted spurge (Euphorbia maculata).
+Although the plants may grow together, it's easy to tell them apart compared side by side.

 - The most tender plants will be young, harvested before they produce flowers.

-- I prefer perfect looking greens but it's common to see blemishes on the leaves.
+- I prefer perfect greens but it's common to see blemishes on the leaves.
 If you plan on cooking it, a blemish here and there isn't a problem.
-If I'm serving it raw in a salad, I prefer perfect-looking greens.

-- The whole plant is edible, but some parts will be more tender than others, so I may use only the young growing tips if I'm serving it raw.
+- The whole plant is edible, but some parts will be more tender than others.
+I may use only the young growing tips if I'm serving it raw.

 - If you continually remove or cut the plants back they'll continue to produce fresh tender stems and leaves throughout the growing season.